parhamDm/cdn_code_challenge/README.md

 ```$xslt
 GET /api/codes?limit=10
 ```
-variable limit is optional to specify page size, this variable is 100 by default in .env file. response contains following fields
+variable "limit" is optional to specify page size, this variable is 100 by default in .env file(MAX_PAGE_SIZE). response contains following fields
-- status_code and status_msg: same as before
+- status_code and status_msg: same as above
 - data: list of codes
 - links: links for next page and prev page
 - meta: details of pagination. like page size, etc